valen-p/public-art-mapper/README.md

 🌟 Features:

-Interactive Map
-View public art data points on an interactive map with details displayed in custom popups.
+Interactive-View public art data points on an interactive map with details displayed in custom popups.

-Add New Public Art
-Use the provided link to contribute new public art records.
+Add New Public Art-Use the provided link to contribute new public art records.

-Search and Locate

-Search widget to find specific locations or landmarks.
+Search and Locate- Search widget to find specific locations or landmarks.
 Locate widget to center the map on your current location.
-Responsive Info Box
-Includes project information and a button to toggle its visibility.
+Responsive Info Box- Includes project information and a button to toggle its visibility.